Knee and Meniscus Anatomy

 The tendons in the knee are tough cords of tissue that connect muscle to bone and help control movement of your joint.
 The upper leg muscles provide your knees with mobility (extension, flexion and rotation) and strength.
 The quadriceps muscles located on the front of your thigh (rectus femoris, vastus lateralis, vastus medialis, vastus intermedius) straighten your legs.
 The hamstring muscles located on the back of your thigh (semitendinosus, semimembranosus, biceps femoris) bend your knees and the small but might popliteus muscle help the leg from locking and starts the movement of your leg.

-As well as providing stability, the tendons, ligaments, articular cartilage, meniscus and other soft tissue in the joint provide cushioning and protect the bones.
-A type of slick, hard but flexible tissue known as articular cartilage covers the surface ends of the tibia and femur at your knee joint, allowing them to move easily against one another.
-It is generally 1/8 to 1/4 inch thick.
-A thick, stringy, egg-like fluid, called synovial fluid, found inside the knee capsule, lubricates your knee joint and, along with the meniscus and articular cartilage reduces friction.
+As well as providing stability, the tendons, ligaments, articular cartilage and menisci in the joint provide cushioning and protect the upper and lower leg bones where they meet at the knee joint.
+A type of slick, hard yet flexible tissue known as articular cartilage covers the surface ends of the tibia and femur at your knee joint, allowing them to move easily against one another.
+The articular cartilage in the knee is generally 1/8 to 1/4 inch thick.
+A thick, stringy, egg-like fluid, called synovial fluid - found inside the knee capsule - lubricates your knee joint and, along with the meniscus and articular cartilage help reduce friction.

 Medial Meniscus and Lateral Meniscus

 The two menisci are joined together within the knee joint by the transverse ligament.
 The menisci also attach to leg muscles which help the menisci maintain their position during movement.
 The semimembranosus and quadriceps attach to both menisci.
 The lateral meniscus attaches to the popliteus below the knee and the femur via the posterior cruciate ligament (PCL).
-On the inner part of the knee, the ends of the menisci (known as the anterior and posterior horns) are attached to the tibia and joint capsule and along the exterior edge of the meniscus by the coronary ligaments.
-These ligaments are loose which allow the menisci to pivot freely.
-However, the medial meniscus does not move as freely in the joint as the lateral meniscus and as a result is torn more frequently.
+On the inner part of the knee, the ends of the medial meniscus (known as the anterior and posterior horns) are attached to the tibia and joint capsule and along the exterior edge of the meniscus by the coronary ligaments.
+This means that the medial meniscus is attached at three points compared to the lateral meniscus which is only attached at two points.
+Coronary ligaments are loose which allow the menisci to pivot freely.
+However, because the medial meniscus is anchored by a third point, it does not move as freely in the joint as the lateral meniscus and as a result is torn more frequently.

-The blood flow to the menisci comes from the inferior genicular artery.
-This artery supplies blood to the perimeniscal plexus which provides oxygen and nutrients to the synovial and capsular tissues around the menisci and within the knee joint.
+Blood flow to the menisci comes from the inferior genicular artery.
+The inferior genicular artery artery supplies blood to the perimeniscal plexus which provides oxygen and nutrients to the synovial and capsular tissues around the menisci and within the knee joint.
 The coronary ligaments attached to the meniscus, transport the blood from the perimeniscal plexus (network of blood vessels) into the peripheral of the menisci.
 The anterior and posterior horns of the menisci also receive a good amount of blood as they are covered by a vascular synovium.
 The interior part of the meniscus is avascular, having NO direct blood supply.

 The Function of the Meniscus

-The menisci play a very important role in the proper working of the knee.
-Essentially, they serve as cushions to decrease the stress caused by weight bearing and forces on the knees.
+Both the lateral and medial meniscus play a very important role in the proper working of the knee.
+Essentially, menisci serve as cushions to decrease the stress caused by weight bearing and forces on the knees.
 They work like shock absorbers, supporting the load by compressing and spreading the weight evenly within the knee.
 Even while walking, the pressure put on the knee joints can be 2 - 4 times your own body weight; when you run these forces increase up to 6 - 8 times your body weight and are even higher when landing from a jump.
 By increasing the area of contact inside the joint by nearly 3 times, the menisci reduce the load significantly (dispersing between 30 and 55% of the load).

-As weight is applied to the meniscus they are compressed and are forced to extend out from between the femur and tibia.
+As weight is applied to a meniscus, it becomes compressed and is forced to extend out from between the femur and tibia (squished).
 However, the circular design of the menisci provides circumference tension (referred to as 'Hoop Stress') to resist this extension and provide stability as the load compresses.
-If the meniscus is torn at the peripheral rim, circumference tension is compromised and the meniscus loses its ability to transfer the load and the joint begins to suffer.
-In fact, if part of the peripheral is removed or the tear extends to the periphery, the load on the knee joint may increase by up to 350% causing stress and pain.
+If the meniscus is torn at the peripheral (outer) rim, circumference tension is compromised and the meniscus loses its ability to transfer the load and the joint begins to suffer.
+In fact, if part of the peripheral of a meniscus is removed or a tear extends to the periphery, the load is transferred to the knee joint and may increase by up to 350% causing stress, pain and greater risk of articular cartilage damage.
 However, if the tear remains on the interior without disrupting the periphery of the meniscus, the meniscus is still able to disperse the load without stress and pain.

 The menisci also assist with the proper movement (arthrokinematic) of the femur and tibia during flexion and extension.
 They help stabilize the knees when in motion, reduce friction within the joint, and lubricate and protect the articular cartilage surrounding the tips of the bones from damage due to wear and tear.